usnistgov/hiperc/cpu-analytic-diffusion/README.md

-# Serial CPU diffusion code
+# Analytical diffusion code

-implementation of the diffusion equation for the
+analytical solution of the diffusion equation
-CPU with neither threading nor acceleration

 ## Usage